Journey Line — career tool [15 minutes]

 1. Think of key moments from your work and personal life.

-Draw a wavy line to represent the ups and downs and make notes against the big and small moments that stand out to you.
+Draw a wavy line to represent the ups and downs and make notes of the big and small moments that stand out to you.

 2. Reflect on your journey line.

-What you drew is unique to your story so what made is meaningful to you?
+What you drew is unique to your story so what parts are stand out to you?

 - Were these moments about other people or yourself, growth or stagnating, surprise or choice, the type of work?
 Something else?

-- Positive moments are encouraging and often align with what you value and what you want more of.
+- Positive moments often align with what you value and what you want more of.

 - Negative moments will have given you learning and insight about what you don’t want again, or want to change in your current situation.